 Tips for Success and Pro Tips

-Start by designing incentives and processes that make working with creators fast, fair, and fun.
+Design incentives and processes that make collaboration with creators efficient and enjoyable.
 Creators respond to clarity, early access, and tangible upside — build a system that delivers all three and the rest becomes execution.

 Exclusive access: Offer creators early product drops, behind-the-scenes content, or limited-time promo codes to drive enthusiasm and authentic storytelling.